 Outcomes – We walk away able to answer how and why MTS consumers use the data

-What’s in it for them? – Are there ways their process of consuming MTS data could be improved that we can help with?
-Can we produce something that would make it easier for them to produce their analysis?
+What’s in it for them? – we’ll re-visualize, make it more useful, they’ll be a part of that process, and they’ll direct and guide us with their knowledge.

 Expectations – We are searching for mutually beneficial options, not just work for work’s sake, or an extremely lop-sided relationship, so hopefully they can come forward with ways we could help

 Roles – Who will be the main driver of this meeting?
+Janelle

 Understanding why and how they use MTS